dshamanthreddy/lpic-1-anki-flashcards/README.md

-# Anki Flash Cards for the Linux Professional Institute (LPI) LPIC-1 Exams 101 & 102
+# Anki Flashcards for the Linux Professional Institute (LPI) LPIC-1 Exams 101 & 102
+**Work in progress**: New flashcards added daily.

-[LPIC-1 Anki Flashcards](https://github.com/jonasjacek/lpic-1-anki-flashcards) contains flash cards for use with the [Anki](http://ankisrs.net/) flashcard system.
+[LPIC-1 Anki Flashcards](https://github.com/jonasjacek/lpic-1-anki-flashcards) contains flashcards for use with the [Anki](http://ankisrs.net/) flashcard system.
 The flashcards help to prepare for the [Linux Professional Institute (LPI)](https://www.lpi.org/) [LPIC-1](http://www.lpi.org/our-certifications/lpic-1-overview) (Linux System Administrator) exam, which consists of two exams: 101 and 102.
 To become LPIC-1 certified, you must pass both the 101 and 102 exams.

-## Get The Cards
+## Get The Flashcards
 The file `LPIC-1.apkg` contains all flashcards (including media) in the Anki .apkg format, which can be imported into Anki.
 Alternatively, you can import the [shared deck](https://ankiweb.net/shared/info/353842306) directly from [AnkiWeb](https://ankiweb.net/).

-## Status
+## Status Flashcards

 Property | Value
 ------------ | -------------
-Language of flashcards | English
+Language | English
-Amount of flashcards | 732+
+Number of cards | 732+
-Completed flashcards for LPIC-1 exam 101 | 101, 102, 103
+Completed cards for LPIC-1 exam 101 | 101, 102, 103
-Completed flashcards for LPIC-1 exam 102 | -
+Completed cards for LPIC-1 exam 102 | 0

 ## Topics